fedus/safe_crossing_cf/README.md

 python populate_test_data.py --votes 5
 ```

 The script initializes test users and casts random votes for each crossing in the database.
 The `--votes` parameter specifies how many votes to cast per crossing.

+## Admin Panel Features

+The admin panel provides comprehensive management capabilities for the Safe Crossing application:

+### Crossings Management
+- Bulk import of crossings via CSV
+- Individual crossing creation and editing
+- Crossing deletion
+- View crossing details including vote statistics
+- Filter crossings by city and version

+### User Management
+- View user statistics
+- Monitor user activity
+- Manage user access

+### Data Management
+- Database migrations
+- Backup and restore functionality
+- Data export capabilities

+## Development Status

+The project is actively maintained and regularly updated with new features and improvements.
+Current development focuses on:

+- Enhanced API documentation
+- Improved data validation
+- Performance optimizations
+- Security enhancements
+- User experience improvements

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.